Wolf River, Langlade County, Wisconsin

 Wolf River is a town in Langlade County, Wisconsin, United States.
 The population was 731 at the 2010 census, down from 856 at the 2000 census.
 The unincorporated communities of Hollister, Langlade, and Markton and the ghost town of Van Ostrand are in the town.
 The village of White Lake, a separate municipality, is surrounded by the town.
+The township is served by the Wolf River Volunteer Fire Department.

 History

 The town of Elton was created from eastern parts of the town of Langlade on November 10, 1886.
 It was named for Elton Larzelere, the son of one of the area's early pioneers.

 The area that is today Evergreen was detached from Elton in 1896, leaving Elton with the area it occupies today.
-The town changed its name to "Wolf River" on April 22, 1925, the name it has kept since.
+The town changed its name to "Wolf River" on April 22, 1925.

 Geography

 Wolf River is the eastern most town in Langlade County.
 It is bordered to the north by Forest County, to the east by Oconto County, and to the south by Menominee County.
 The village of White Lake is surrounded by the southern part of the town.

 According to the United States Census Bureau, the town has a total area of 307.9 sqkm, of which 302.5 sqkm are land and 5.3 sqkm, or 1.74%, are water.
 The Wolf River, a tributary of the Fox River flows southeasterly across the southern part of the town, passing the community of Langlade and running east of White Lake.